PinewoodPip/kf3tweaks/README.md

 <i>Ostrich-san waiting for her back massage.</i>

 ## Known Issues
-- Friends will appear oversized in the gacha newcomer scene
-- `Left Alt` key to toggle VSync appears to not work in some places; use it in the home or combat scenes if you run into this issue (and it will persist)
+- `Right Ctrl` key to toggle VSync appears to not work in some places; use it in the home or combat scenes if you run into this issue (and it will persist)
 - Clothing might shake a bit in the picnic scene above 30FPS; this is probably too much of a hassle to fix
 - There is no longer a prompt before closing the game, as it is tightly coupled to the resolution lock.
 Personally I prefer it that way, but if there is demand, I could add it back.